An Eye for Trouble

 but she thought strange was good.

-Loopi put the eye around her neck,
+Loopi put it around her neck,

-as if it were a prised jewel,
+as if the eye was a prised jewel,

 immediately getting the attention